 Every year, the Division of Vocational Rehabilitation (DVR), in partnership with the Wisconsin Rehabilitation Council (WRC), updates its State Plan for how it will administer vocational rehabilitation (VR) and supported employment services.

 With the passage of the Workforce Innovation and Opportunities Act (WIOA) in 2014, DVR began incorporating its state plan into the Combined State Plan (CSP), a comprehensive statewide plan that includes Wisconsin's other workforce partners.
 The CSP is mandated by the U.S. Department of Labor and is updated and submitted every four program years.

-The Vocational Rehabilitation Services State Plan (Title IV of WIOA) provides a blueprint for how the Wisconsin Department of Workforce Development (DWD) and the Division of Vocational Rehabilitation will achieve service goals and commitments.
+The Vocational Rehabilitation Services State Plan provides a blueprint for how the Wisconsin Department of Workforce Development (DWD) and the Division of Vocational Rehabilitation will achieve service goals and commitments.

 With an $80+ million annual investment in people with disabilities, their training and placement in good paying jobs, VR services have a positive impact on Wisconsin's families and economy.
 Wisconsin's Vocational Rehabilitation Services continue to be an important part of Wisconsin's future economic success.

 Details of the State Plan can be found here or under Title IV of the WIOA Combined State Plan.
 To easily access specific sections of the State Plan, please use the drop-down menu below.

 Under the Workforce Innovation and Opportunity Act (WIOA), the Governor of each State must submit a Unified or Combined State Plan to the Secretary of the U.S. Department of Labor that outlines a four-year strategy for the State’s workforce development system.